Semester 2 Credit Value: | 20 |

 (5) to make a positive contribution to group work in seminars and study groups through the sharing of ideas and skills.

-Students will be invited to meet the module leader in his consultation and feedback hours to ask any questions about the module to discuss preparation for their formative essay, feedback on their formative essay and to have their final essay title approved (if they wish to choose their own title) and/or to address queries about their final essays.
+Students will be invited to meet the module leader in his consultation and feedback hours to ask any questions about the module, to discuss preparation for their formative essay, feedback on their formative essay and have their final essay title approved (if they wish to choose their own title) and/or to address queries about their final essays.

 The format of resits will be determined by the Board of Examiners